Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 13 Januari 2026 22.36.49 UTC
+- WIB: Selasa, 13 Januari 2026 23.46.46 UTC
-- WITA: Selasa, 13 Januari 2026 23.36.49 UTC
+- WITA: Rabu, 14 Januari 2026 00.46.46 UTC
-- WIT: Rabu, 14 Januari 2026 00.36.49 UTC
+- WIT: Rabu, 14 Januari 2026 01.46.46 UTC

 Kutipan Inspiratif:
-"He who controls the past controls the future.
-He who controls the present controls the past."
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: inspirational
+Kategori: attitude